 - High ethics and values and able to maintain high level of confidentiality.

-- Bachelor’s degree required (within the Human Services disciplines) or adequate experience
+- Bachelor’s degree preferred (within the Human Services disciplines) or adequate experience

 - Experience and ability to implement teaching methods that adapt to various learning styles.

-- Previous experience and working knowledge of Social Role Valorization preferred.
+- Previous experience and working knowledge of community inclusion preferred.

 - Previous experience in the development of behavioral and social strategies preferred.

 - Two years’ experience in the field of supporting Persons with developmental disabilities.